 The term “Biodegradable” generally refers to a substance that can be broken down by microorganisms present in the environment within a fixed period.
 The most effective biodegradation requires some specific environmental conditions that include the temperature and level of aeration, thereby allowing microorganisms to convert natural materials into certain other natural substances like compost, carbon dioxide, and water.
 If we use bioplastics, it is related to biodegradability directly, thus linking to the chemical structure and not just necessarily related to the origin of the raw materials.

 Even with best efforts, it is unrealistic to assume that we will be able to capture all plastics for recycling.
 Biodegradable plastics could be a helpful tool that prevents environmental damage.
 PLA is biodegradable.
 Though it breaks down slowly, there are other forms available.

 This emphasizes the need for more research into controlling biodegradability by considering the different applications and the need for the infrastructure to deal with biodegradable plastics at the end of their life.
 We will not want the planes to biodegrade during their service of 20 years.
 The one-use water bottles should break down within a short period after they have been used.

 It is essential to understand that the planet need not become a toxic rubbish dump.
 In the short term, this will need some government intervention to encourage bio-derived, recyclable, and biodegradable plastics.
 This will allow them to compete with petroleum-based products.

-There are, without doubt, some signs of improvement.
-There has also been an increasing awareness of the harms plastic causes and the consumers’ willingness to pay for plastic bags or to ban them entirely.
+There are, without a doubt, some signs of improvement.
+There has also been an increasing awareness of the harm plastic causes and the consumers’ willingness to pay for plastic bags or to ban them entirely.
 Make sure that you do not dump plastic bags in your backyard.
 It would be best if you remembered that the environment is where we live.
 So if we do ignore it, we will land ourselves at risk.